binUmmer/hack-together-UpcomingMeetings/README.md

 Note: When admin consent to the app using this url, after that the web page may show an HTTP 404 response, that can be ignored.

 Also make sure the user account you use to login has Exchange Online license activated

+In case you are using a highly restrictive environment, you can ask your Admin to grant the consent only for your account by following this Microsoft [Document](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/grant-consent-single-user) (the permissions needed are User.Read and Calendars.Read

 # Screenshot
 When you run the app, and successfully login with a mailbox enabled user, you get an output like below: